pranayaryal/portfolio-site/src/content/configure-nginx.md

   - nginx
 ---

-I will show you how to configure nginx to serve a website
+I will show you how to configure nginx to serve a website in Ubuntu 18.04

 Create a .conf file in `/etc/nginx/sites-available`.
 For instance, you can run `touch blog.app.conf` in the `sites-available` directory.